 In today’s climate of content exchanges and web APIs, it’s often necessary for someone with both business and technical knowledge to participate in data modeling activities or building data specifications.
 Dumping data into your organization’s data base often requires the application of sophisticated business rules.
-There is a significant amount of time and money invested in establishing content exchanges.
-While the technical implementation is typically relatively simple, the coordination between partners, mapping of disparate content elements, and decisions around what functionality is required can create complexity.

 If you are going to be setting up new feeds on an ongoing basis, a best practice is to develop a standard requirements specification template for new feeds and a package of support materials for partners.
 The package should minimally include a description of your preferred standard format for sending or receiving data, a sample, a list of fields and business rules for populating them, and a sample data file.
 If it’s possible to include developer tools, such as a validator or converter, that’s ideal.